 Prior to registering for classes each term, students must obtain academic advising using the procedures established by each division.

-Currently enrolled students normally register in October for spring semester classes and in March for summer term and/or fall semester classes.
-A schedule for academic advising and for registration can be accessed on the Web at http://registrar.ua.edu/registration/.
+Currently enrolled students normally register in November for spring semester classes and in April for summer term and/or fall semester classes.
+A schedule for academic advising and for registration can be found in the schedule of classes booklet, accessed on the World Wide Web, or obtained from the Office of the University Registrar.
 New students register for classes during a new-student orientation session.
-The Office of Orientation and Special Programs provides new students with information about orientation sessions and information is available online at orientation.ua.edu.
+The Office of Enrollment Services and Programs provides new students with information about orientation sessions and information is available online at orientation.ua.edu.
 Late registration is permitted until approximately one week after classes begin; there is a penalty fee for late registration.

 Courses that receive inadequate registration for a given semester may be dropped from the schedule of classes before the date for enrollment confirmation and tuition payment and/or before the first week of classes.

 The semester system.
 The academic year is divided into two semesters and one summer term.
 The first, or fall, semester begins in late August and ends in December.
 The second, or spring, semester begins in January and ends in May.
-Fall and spring terms consist of one ten week session (referred to as Fall II or Spring II) and the full term.
-The summer term consists of Interim session, two five-week summer sessions and one ten-week summer session.
+The summer term consists of Interim session, two five-week summer sessions, and one ten-week summer session.
 The summer term begins in mid-May and ends in August.
 The Interim session is the first three weeks of the summer term.
 (The University’s current academic calendar can be viewed online at ua.edu by first selecting “A” from the site’s index and then selecting “Academic Calendar.”)

 - A senior who is on academic warning may enroll for a maximum of 17 credit hours during the semester in which he or she will complete degree requirements.